Alex Fitzpatrick is not letting the success get to his head.

 The win in New Orleans earned Fitzpatrick a two-year exemption on the PGA Tour, a tidal wave experience that has not subsided for the 27-year-old Englishman.

-“The text messages and stuff has slowed down, but the overwhelming feeling of like joy and happiness has yet to go away,” said Fitzpatrick after shooting a six-under 66 during his second round at the Cadillac Championship, where he’s making his debut this week.
+“The text messages and stuff has slowed down, but the overwhelming feeling of like joy and happiness has yet to go away,” said Fitzpatrick after shooting a 6-under 66 during his second round at the Cadillac Championship, where he’s making his card-carrying debut this week.
 “I think for me this year it’s going to be a whirlwind and no matter what happens it will be a success.
 I can’t believe how many people have come up to me and congratulated me and players and caddies and staff, it’s been incredible.”

 “Winning with my brother kind of far exceeded any expectations I ever had,” he told reporters of the dramatic, record-setting win over Kristofer Reitan and Kris Ventura.
 “I can’t quite describe the feeling I had tapping in and looking over at my brother on 18.
 It’s impossible to try and translate into word. ...
 I’m sure the rest of this year you’ll see me with a mile on my face no matter what.”